 - Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - Communicate effectively with a range of audiences

 - Recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 - Function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

 - Develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 - Acquire and apply new knowledge as needed, using appropriate learning strategies.

 The objectives of the university’s academic advising program are to help advisees identify and achieve their academic goals, to promote their intellectual discovery, and to encourage students to take advantage of both in-and out-of class educational opportunities in order that they become self-directed learners and decision makers.

 Both advisers and advisees share responsibility for making the advising relationship succeed.
 By encouraging their advisees to become engaged in their education, to meet their educational goals, and to develop the habit of learning, advisers assume a significant educational role.
 The advisee’s unit of enrollment will provide each advisee with a primary academic adviser, the information needed to plan the chosen program of study, and referrals to other specialized resources.

-Undergraduate Program Coordinator/Assistant Teaching Professor
+Undergraduate Program Coordinator/Associate Teaching Professor

 113A Leonhard Building